haiwen/seafile-admin-docs/manual/config/ldap_in_11.0_pro.md

 The final search filter would be `(&(mail=*)(memberOf=CN=group,CN=developers,DC=example,DC=com))`

-Note that the case of attribute names in the above example is significant.
-The `memberOf` attribute is only available in Active Directory.
+!!! note "The case of attribute names in the above example is significant.
+The `memberOf` attribute is only available in Active Directory"

 ### Limiting Seafile Users to a Group in Active Directory